 To deal with the public health risk of COVID-19 and its possible consequences, the Minister for Health and Medical Research has made a number of Orders, under section 7 of the Public Health Act 2010.

 On this page

-- Affected persons: Persons who in the last 14 days have been in Victoria
+- Border control: Persons who have been in Victoria within the last 14 days

 - Spitting and coughing

 - Gathering and movement

 - Penalties for breaching the public health order